TobiasBrambo/pytsetlin/README.md

 README.md under construction...

 A low-code, feature-POOR, Pythonic implementation of a Coalesced Tsetlin Machine.
 This is not intended to be a feature-rich or speed-optimized implementation; see relevant repositories like _, _, for that.
-However, it's intended to be an easy-to-use TM programmed in Python, making it easy to plug-and-play new ideas to quickly test get some results, either on a input level or TM structure level.
-Also, by being completely written in Python, it's easily readable to compare the implementation to the theory presented in the papers, maybe making it easier to understand.
+However, it's intended to be an easy-to-use TM programmed in Python, with the intent of making it easy to plug-and-play new ideas to quickly test and be able to get some results, either on a input level or TM memory level.
+Also, by being completely written in Python, it's readable to compare the implementation to the theory presented in the papers, maybe making it easier to understand.

-Even though this repo is not focused on speed, I have made some heavy functions compatible for Numba compilation.
-Without this, the code is so slow that it makes the implementation unusable.
+Even though this repo is not focused on speed, I have made some functions compatible for Numba compilation.
+Without this, the code would be so slow that it deems the implementation unusable.

 ## Installation